 Removal of obstacles

-The price of grass removal can be relative to the number of obstacles on the property.
-For example, professionals may need to remove tree stumps or a water sprinkler system, which takes time and skill and costs money.
+The total cost of grass removal also can be affected by the number of obstacles on the property.
+For example, professionals may need to remove tree stumps or a water sprinkler system, which takes time and skill and will incur additional costs.

-If you’re looking for a way to add curb appeal or value to your home, or you just want a new healthy lawn, there are some additional services that can help you in this endeavor.
+If you’re looking for a way to add curb appeal or value to your home or just want a new lawn, additional services can help you in this endeavor.

 New lawn installation

 Maybe you’ve decided to remove your grass because lawn maintenance isn’t for you.
-In that case, why not install artificial grass?
-Artificial grass can be installed on any flat or sloped surface and comes in various colors and styles.
+In that case, why not install artificial grass instead?
+If you opt for this type of grass, you can install it on any flat or sloped surface.

 Vegetable garden

-With the increasing popularity of vegetable gardens, it is no surprise that people are getting rid of big chunks of their lawns to make room for them.
+With the increasing popularity of vegetable gardens, it’s no surprise people are getting rid of big chunks of their lawns to make room for them.
 Some people have even made money by selling the vegetables they grow in their vegetable gardens.

-Making a vegetable garden might require an initial investment of an average of $220.
-Still, it can vary depending on the garden size and if you’re planting it in-ground or on a raised bed.
+Making a vegetable garden might require an initial investment, which can vary depending on the garden size and whether you’re planting it in-ground or on a raised bed.

 Flower beds

-There’s nothing prettier than a colorful garden of flowers that can make your yard look like a dream.
-Whatever kind of flower you choose—whether it’s roses or lilies —they’ll add a pop of color to any space and make it more alive.
+If you don’t want to turn your entire yard into a garden, you can plant small flower garden beds in different spots around your yard.
+There’s nothing prettier than a colorful garden of flowers that makes your yard look like a dream.
+Whatever kind of flower you choose — whether it’s roses or lilies — they’ll add a pop of color to your landscape and make it more alive.

 Walkway